If you had to pick your cat’s top skill, what would it be? We bet sleeping - a lot - would be a contender.

 Most people assume that cats are nocturnal - but this isn’t true at all!
 Cats are actually crepuscular, which means they’re most lively around dawn and dusk.
 In the wild, this is the time that prey is more active, making it easier for them to hunt for food.

-So, if you’ve ever wondered why your kitty goes mad just as you’re settling down for bed and wakes you up with meows in the early hours of the morning, now you know why!
+So, if you’ve ever wondered why your kitty goes mad just as you’re settling down for bed and wakes you up with meows in the early morning, now you know why!
 The dawn, and twilight hours are their active time.

 Cats are light sleepers

 Most cats are in light sleep for around half an hour, followed by 5 minutes of very deep sleep, before quickly switching back into light sleeping mode.
-This way, they’re aware of their surroundings but still get adequate rest - yep, it’s clever!
+This way, they’re aware of their surroundings but still get adequate rest.
+Perfect survival tactic.

 Cats dream, just like we do!

-That’s right - scientists believe that cats dream too!
-This deep, dreamy kind of sleep is crucial - at this time, your cat’s body is busy regenerating itself and checking everything’s in order.
+That’s right - scientists believe that cats dream too.
+This deep, dream sleep is crucial - at this time, your cat’s body is busy regenerating itself and checking everything’s in order.

 As for what they’re dreaming about, we can’t tell you - but we’re guessing it's probably cuddling with you, eating their favourite cat food, and chasing lots of insects and yes, mice and birds and maybe even the occasional rabbit.

-Cats adjust their sleep pattern to see you
+Cats adjust their sleep pattern to keep contact with us

-This might be the cutest cat sleep fact of them all!
-Even though cats sleep for a whopping 12-16 hours per day and naturally sleep through daylight, they often adjust their sleeping schedules to see their human.
+This might be the most interesting cat sleep fact of them all.
+Even though cats sleep for a whopping 12-16 hours per day and naturally sleep through daylight, they often adjust their sleeping schedules to fit in with us humans.

 So, that was everything you need to know about cat sleep.
 Now you know why cats sleep so much, you can stop feeling so envious of your kitty’s constant nap time!
 Talking about naps, we think we can squeeze one in right now - zzz...